-GASB Statement No. 99, Omnibus (GASB 99), establishes or amends accounting and financial reporting requirements for specific issues related to financial guarantees, derivative instruments, leases, public-public and public-private partnerships (PPPs), subscription-based information technology arrangements (SBITAs), the transition from the London Interbank Offered Rate (LIBOR), the Supplemental Nutrition Assistance Program (SNAP) (formerly, food stamps), nonmonetary transactions, pledges of future revenues, the focus of government-wide financial statements, and terminology.
+GASB Statement No. 99, Omnibus 2022 (GASB 99), establishes or amends accounting and financial reporting requirements for specific issues related to financial guarantees, derivative instruments, leases, public-public and public-private partnerships (PPPs), subscription-based information technology arrangements (SBITAs), the transition from the London Interbank Offered Rate (LIBOR), the Supplemental Nutrition Assistance Program (SNAP) (formerly, food stamps), nonmonetary transactions, pledges of future revenues, the focus of government-wide financial statements, and terminology.
 The requirements of this Statement apply to the financial statements of all state and local governments.
-The requirements of this Statement are effective for fiscal years beginning after June 15, 2023. (the Company's fiscal year ending August 31, 2024).
-The Company early adopted financial reporting requirements regarding SBITAs and LIBOR and is currently evaluating the impact of the remaining parts of GASB 99 on its financial statements.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2023 (the Company's fiscal year ended August 31, 2024).
+The Company early adopted financial reporting requirements regarding SBITAs and LIBOR.
+The remaining components of this Statement had no impact on PGW's current accounting practices nor its financial reporting.

 GASB Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62 (GASB 100), supersedes Statement No. 62 and establishes accounting and financial reporting requirements for (a) accounting changes and (b) the correction of an error in previously issued financial statements (error correction).
 The requirements of this Statement do not apply to the initial application of U.S. generally accepted accounting principles (GAAP) established by the GASB as a financial reporting framework in circumstances in which a government is asserting for the first time that its financial statements are prepared in accordance with U.S. GAAP established by the GASB.
 The requirements of this Statement apply to the financial statements of all state and local governments.
-The requirements of this Statement are effective for fiscal years beginning after June 15, 2023. (the Company's fiscal year ending August 31, 2024).
-The Company is currently evaluating the impact of GASB 100 on its financial statements.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2023 (the Company's fiscal year ended August 31, 2024).
+The adoption of GASB 100 had no impact on PGW's current financial report.